mir4ef/mea2n/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

+## App Documentation

+Run `npm run docs:app` to generate the documentation.
+Start the server and navigate to `http://localhost:port/documentation/app`.

 ## API Documentation

-Run `npm run apidocs` to generate the documentation.
+Run `npm run docs:api` to generate the documentation.
 Start the server and navigate to `http://localhost:port/documentation/api`.
-Run `npm run apidocs:watch` to watch and automatically generate the documentation.
+Run `npm run docs:api:watch` to watch and automatically generate the documentation on changes.
 The swagger definitions can be set in the `swagger.def.js` file located under the `server` folder.

 **Note**: If you are using the `lite server` to view the documentation, the 'Try it out!' button will return errors (`404`s).
 If you want to use the button, it is recommended to view the docs using the node server URL.